10 Most Expensive Substances In The World

 What you do with it: Some say party, others say develop a problematic habit.

-be smoked.
+Crack cocaine is the freebase form of cocaine that can be smoked.
 It may also be termed rock, work, hard, iron,

 cavvy, base, or just crack; the Manual of Adolescent